Call4Cloud | MMP-C | Autopilot | Device Preparation

 Even when this “stupid” idea would succeed, you will end up with a Win32App you need to update regularly to make sure a new device isn’t going to receive a very old Office build.
 Also, the ESP issue we could encounter is not as much about the download itself but as we read earlier, it’s more about “something” else triggering the installation instead of the Intune Management Extension (IME)

-Let’s move on shall we?
-The only things we need to make sure we don’t run into issues during Autopilot are the Office Deployment tool itself and 2 XML Files as shown below.
+Let’s move on, shall we?
+The only things we need to ensure we don’t run into issues during Autopilot are the Office Deployment tool itself and 2 XML Files, as shown below.

 INSTALL.XML